 - Best Lawyers in America, Litigation – Intellectual Property, Litigation – Patent, Patent Law (2010-2017)

 - IAM Patent 1000: The World's Leading Patent Practitioners (2016), Intellectual Asset Management Magazine

 - Managing Intellectual Property, IP Stars (2013-2014)

 - Super Lawyers (2006-2009; 2011-2013)

-Bar Association of the District of Columbia, District of Columbia Bar, Maryland Bar Association, Virginia Bar Association, American Bar Association, Giles S. Rich Inns of Court, The Barrister's Club of Washington, D.C.
+Bar Association of the District of Columbia, District of Columbia Bar, Maryland Bar Association, Virginia Bar Association, American Bar Association, Giles S. Rich Inns of Court, The Barrister's Club of Washington, DC, Litigation Counsel of America

-U.S. Supreme Court; U.S. Courts of Appeals for the Fourth, Federal, District of Columbia, and Armed Forces Circuits; U.S. District Courts for the Districts of Maryland, District of Columbia, the Eastern and Western Districts of Virginia, and various other districts; International Trade Commission
+U.S. Supreme Court; U.S. Courts of Appeals for the Fourth, Federal, District of Columbia, and Armed Forces Circuits; U.S. District Courts for the Districts of Maryland, District of Columbia, the Eastern and Western Districts of Virginia, Eastern and Western Districts of Texas, and various other districts; International Trade Commission

 Editor-in-Chief, University of Baltimore Law Forum